 Reformation is not a sustainable company.
 Not quite yet.
-Instead they are a company taking you on a journey that potentially could expand every consumer’s knowledge about the impact of their wardrobes.
-However, just because they are not operating 100% sustainably, does not mean their eco credentials don’t stack up.
-Learn more about the company with our “Reformation” review.
+Instead, they are a company taking you on a journey.
+The goal is to expand every consumer’s knowledge about the impact of their wardrobes.
+However, just because they are not operating 100 percent sustainably, does not mean their eco credentials don’t stack up.
+Learn more about the company with our Reformation Review.

 A Little Bit Of History

 Founded in 2009 by Yael Aflalo, Reformation started as an upcycling project, taking vintage dresses and refashioning them.
-As the company grew, Aflalo was being challenged in her personal life to be more aware of the impact from the fashion industry that she was now a true part of.
-Learning, adapting, and changing in the presence of new information, the Reformation of today can boast about (almost) every aspect of the business, from the sourcing of materials, to the factory production, to the final packaging for shipment (a big issue for any eco brand).
-Of course, none of this effort is evident in the final product – a range of pieces that absolutely scream “innocent southern belle moves to (and conquers) the big city.”
+As the company grew, Aflalo faced challenges in her personal life that forced her awareness of the impact from the fashion industry.
+Learning, adapting, and changing in the presence of new information, the Reformation of today can boast about (almost) every aspect of the business.
+From the sourcing of materials, to the factory production, to the final packaging for shipment, the brand is working on solutions.
+Of course, none of this effort is evident in the final product.
+What’s visible is a range of pieces that absolutely scream “innocent southern belle moves to (and conquers) the big city.”

-For those of you precious readers that have come across my stories before, you will know I am slightly obsessed with textiles.
-So, of course, my favorite fun fact about Reformation is that they currently source about 40% of their fabric from deadstock, which is any fabric left over after production has finished.
-This may be the best kind of upcycling – A LOT of deadstock ends up in landfills, making it accountable for part of the 6% of landfill waste generated by textiles.
+I am slightly obsessed with textiles.
+So, my favorite aspect of Reformation is that they source about 40 percent of their fabric from deadstock.
+This may be the best kind of upcycling; A LOT of deadstock ends up in landfills, making it accountable for part of the six percent of landfill waste that is generated by textiles.

 *Author figuratively gasps for air as she comes up from total immersion in the educational material available on Reformation’s website.*

 Wow.
-Sorry, I got lost there for a moment.
-Reformation’s website is like a maze and navigating it is an exciting treasure hunt!
-By addressing a comprehensive list of subjects about the environmental impact of the fashion industry, Reformation reveals a transparency about their product that is both impressive for its successes and critical of the areas that still need improvement.
+Sorry.
+I got lost there for a moment.
+The brand’s website is like a maze and navigating it is an exciting treasure hunt!
+Reformation illuminates a comprehensive list of subjects about the environmental impact of the fashion industry.
+This act reveals a product that is both impressive for its successes and critical of the areas that still need improvement.
 In their plus column:

-- Most of the garments are designed, developed, and produced in their LA factory headquarters.
+- The line is designed, developed, and produced in their LA Headquarters.

-- 80% of their supplies and raw materials are sourced locally.
+- 80 percent of their supplies and raw materials are sourced locally.